 So when times are tough and the stress levels are high, just do your best to be mindful.
 Give it time.
 Take it one day at a time.

 Remind yourself that being a parent is a daily ritual, not a biological relation.
 To be in your child’s memories tomorrow, you have to make time to be in their lives today, even if it’s a bit stressful and inconvenient.
 Every day of our lives we make deposits in the memory banks of our children.
 The more present we are, the more deposits we get to make.
 Be with them, and teach them to have faith in themselves by being a person they can have faith in — a person who listens — a person they can trust without question.
 When you are old, nothing else you’ve done will have mattered as much.

-And no matter how great of a job you do at parenting – especially if you truly do it right – your precious child won’t stay with you.
+And no matter how great of a job you do at parenting, especially if you truly do it right, your precious child won’t stay with you.
 They will eventually break away.
-It’s the one job in life where the better you do, the more rapidly and surely you won’t be needed as often in the long run.
+It’s the one job in life where the better you do, the more rapidly and surely you won’t be needed as often down the road…

 That’s the bittersweet reality of being a great parent.

 Marc and I would love to hear from YOU.